 Twiz & Tuck (2017)

-This bonkers documentary series is six episodes long.
-It follows best friends Twiz and Tuck as they embark on a wild, chaotic roadtrip.
+This bonkers series is six episodes long.
+It follows best friends Twiz and Tuck as they embark on a chaotic, unpredictable, roadtrip.
 Twiz is a masculine gender-variant person with Tourette's syndrome.
 Tuck is a trans man with a past career in adult films, who loves adopting dogs.
 The series oscillates between crass, explicit jokes and activities, and softer, more meditative scenes.
 They talk about finding family beyond your biological relatives, affirming yourself through surgery, and being in the grey area between (and outside of) male and female.
 This documentary really allows the personalities of the interviewees to shine through, and is the furthest thing you can imagine from the sanitised, one-dimensional, stereotypical depictions of transmasculinity that movies like 3 Generations offer.
 The final episode includes some heartbreaking moments, particularly when Twiz discusses his father's transphobia and hostility.

 From Daddy's Tummy (2015)